 - Primary access to platforms attached to vessels, auxiliary service platforms in structures, furnaces, and storage tanks for platforms up to approximately 6 m (20 ft) high, shall be by vertical cage ladders.

 - Auxiliary exists from platforms shall be by means of ladders.
 Such exists shall be required when platforms are longer than 7.5 m and shall be located so that no point on an operating platform is horizontally more than 22.5 m from a primary or auxiliary exit.
 The dead-end length of a platform shall not be greater than 7.5 m.

 - The vertical rise of any stairway shall not exceed 4.5 m in a single flight at a maximum angle of 40° and shall provide a minimum clear headroom of 2.1 m.

 - The vertical rise of ladders shall not exceed 5 m for a single run.
-Ladders which are located or extended more than 2.25 m above grade shall be provided with safety cages.
-Ladders which rise more than 5 m shall have an intermediate rest platform.
+Ladders that are located or extended more than 2.25 m above grade shall be provided with safety cages.
+Ladders that rise more than 5 m shall have an intermediate rest platform.